 Gifts for Neighbors

-We still love to make Christmas cookies, but we also like to mix it up a little!
+We still love to make Christmas cookies, or sweet treats like my easy microwave caramels, but we also like to mix it up a little!
 Some years we deliver these muffins and always get a few chuckles with our gift tags!
 Be sure to click HERE to get the free printable tags!

 Another fun gift to give to neighbors, your mailman or UPS driver or even teachers is to give them a night free of dishes!
 This gift has the added benefit of being REALLY easy for you to put together since there’s no kitchen time involved!
 Throw some candy in for something sweet to eat once they get to put their feet up at the end of the night!